 In Hamilton, two cities to the west of Oakville, at the northwestern end of Lake Ontario, there is a television station that went by the call letters CHCH.
 In my youth, it was one of the few TV stations that didn't have affiliations with CBC, CTV, Global, or CHUM, which were the major communications companies at the time.
 This allowed them to do pretty much whatever the hell they wanted, and what they did was produce The Hilarious House Of Frightenstein, a classic horror-esque kids show about an incompetent scientist unable to bring his Frankenstein-like monster (“Brucie”) to life, and the people who lived in his castle.

 Of note in this menagerie of people (most of whom were all played by the same actor, Billy Van), the Wolfman stood out the most to me (other than Vincent Price — yes, that Vincent Price — because … well, Vincent Price).
-The Wolfman (modelled after “Wolfman Jack”, the real US DJ) was the host of the radio station, whose segment always opened with a brief cut of Sly and the Family Stone’s I Want To Take You Higher.
-He would talk a bit, then he would play his song of the day, which usually involved him and Igor (another character in the show) walking into a psychedelic background (filmed on a blue screen; the “I” on Igor’s shirt would go transparent and always show the background) and danced to the song.
-One frequent play of theirs was Jumpin’ Jack Flash.
+The Wolfman (modelled after “Wolfman Jack”, the real US DJ) was the host of the radio station, whose segment always opened with a brief cut of song that was almost, but entirely unlike Sly and the Family Stone's I Want To Take You Higher.
+He would talk a bit, then he would play his song of the day, which usually involved him and Igor (another character in the show) walking into a psychedelic background (filmed on a blue screen; the “I” on Igor's shirt would go transparent and always show the background) and danced to the song.
+One frequent play of theirs was Jumpin' Jack Flash.

 I worked at Black's until late fall of 1988.
 I had started a Co-operative Education stream at high school, which strived to put students into “real” jobs to get them an initial kick at life.
 (I would do this again in university, which paid for my education.)
 I was placed in a computer store downtown, for which I had the world's shortest interview (I begged for longer one, just because I needed the credit).
 Although an unpaid position, I spent so much time there helping out that I ran my required 200 hours in short term, and Rob (the boss) hired me outright.
 I was relieved as the Black's job no longer had the appeal, as Sue had returned to the Jackson Square location in Hamilton and her replacement was trying to make a name for himself in all the worst ways.
 I quit over the phone and never worked a shift there ever again.